GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My rule of thumb is 1/3 of the schedule for design, 1/6 for coding, 1/4 for component testing, and 1/4 for system testing.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Fred Brooks*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts